Cold Pressed vs. Other Juicers

 All juicing methods produce a delicious tasting beverage, however, the main difference between the methods is the nutrient profile of the end product and therefore, the different uses, needs and requirements they each come with.

-More commonly found juicing methods, such as 'Centrifugal', 'Twin Gear', or 'Slow Masticating', are cheaper to purchase and operate compared to 'Cold Pressing' and also, only include a 1 step process.
+The more commonly found juicing methods, 'Centrifugal', 'Twin Gear', & 'Slow Masticating', are cheaper to purchase and operate compared to 'Cold Pressing'.
 They each have different properties which make them good for different reasons.

 'Twin Gear' Juicers are the next step up in regards to performance and price range.
 They have 2 interlocking gears which are closely aligned and generally rotate at a lower RPM than Centrifugal Juicers, creating less heat and airflow.
 These gears pull in the produce and 'crush' it to release the juice through a filter.
 Because of the slower RPM and lower heat and airflow, the juice created is in better nutritional shape than one from a centrifugal juicer and it also lasts longer.
 You should be able to store these juices in the fridge overnight for consumption in the morning.
 However, the process takes longer than Centrifugal Juicers and you are still left with a wet pulp, therefore, not maximising the juice from all the produce.
 Additionally, these juicers require you to prep the produce into small pieces before putting through the machine and are notoriously hard to clean as they consist of many fiddly different parts.